 We all benefit when everyone has enough financial resources to buy food.
 That’s why the Food Bank advocates to make sure CalFresh (formerly “food stamps”) serves every eligible person in a way that is simple, seamless and integrated with other programs.

 Local policy and funding are critical to ensuring that everyone has access to food.
 We work to assess the local food security landscape, prioritize solutions, and advocate for policies and local funding to support a diverse array of food assistance programs.

-272 million meals: that’s the number of meals that are needed for the 249,000 people who are at risk of food insecurity in San Francisco and Marin Counties in one year.
-Though the nonprofit food assistance network provides 48 million of those meals needed, 38 million meals – or 14% of the meals needed – are still missing.
-Learn more about our cutting edge research and read our Missing Meals Report.
+263 million meals: that’s the number of meals that are needed for the 240,000 people who are at risk of food insecurity in San Francisco and Marin Counties in one year.
+Though the nonprofit food assistance network provides 49 million of those meals needed, 35 million meals – or 12% of the meals needed – are still missing.
+Learn more about our hunger research by reading our latest Missing Meals Report.